 group land buys

-Scroll down to “Land Available” to see lots for sale.
+Go to “Land Available” to see lots and land for sale.

 At Fruit Haven, we encourage people to become a part of the change and buy their own land.